 The Graduate School encourages all students to think about and explore a broad range of career paths.
 As the career outcomes for our alumni show, the skills and knowledge that students acquire while earning a graduate degree at Princeton prepare them to make significant and meaningful contributions in a wide range of employment sectors.
 Weekly announcements about professional development offerings are emailed to graduate students through the Graduate School's Professional Development Bulletin.
 The resources section of this site includes links to online career exploration and planning tools.
 Listed below are centers, programs, and initiatives that support graduate students in their career exploration.

-Career Services supports graduate student career development for all career paths through individual career advising and career education programming.
+The Center for Career Development supports graduate student career development for all career paths through individual career advising and career education programming.
 Career advisers will regularly meet with graduate students of all years to discuss career interests and how to explore further, job search strategy and timing, dossiers, CVs, resumes, interview preparation, connecting with graduate alumni and other professionals and a host of other career related topics.

 Explore a career field by actually performing a job task related to the field.
 The project to build a library of job simulations was funded by a Career Guidance for Trainees Award from the Burroughs Wellcome Fund.
 Job sims currently available include fields such as medical writing, intellectual property, business development, and science policy.
 New sims will be added throughout the year.